rtq998916/MyNFT/README.md

 ### View your NFT
 You can download the Metamask app on your mobile phone and choose the Rinkeby Test Network, then press "import NFT".
 Paste the contract address, refresh a few times and your NFT will appear in your account!
 ![NFT in account](https://github.com/rtq998916/MyNFT/blob/main/images/NFT%20in%20account.jpg)

+## Notice
+This is the DAPP and NFT we created for demonstration.
+Please feel free if you want to:
+## Use other test networks
+There are many other networks available, many of them are test networks, such as Ropsten, Kovan...etc.
+You can easily get some test tokens on them.
+Of course, you can also use the mainnet!

+## Create your own DAPP API URL
+Feel free to create your own DAPP on [Alchemy](https://www.alchemy.com/)

+## Create your own NFTs
+It is easy to upload and make your own NFTs on [Pinata](https://www.pinata.cloud/)